redkite-labs/redkitecms-docs/book/add-custom-theme.rst

 .. code-block:: text

+	views
 		Theme
 			home.html.twig
 			internal.html.twig

-This theme has two templates, the **home** and the **internal** ones.
-This structure will definitely work, but, instead of that, a real world example would probably look more like the following:
+This theme has two templates: the **home** and the **internal**.
+This structure will definitely work, but, instead of that, a real world example would probably look more as the following:

 .. code-block:: text